gund/ioc-compiler-poc/README.md

 but it fails with AOT - because Angular compiler is unable to locate those providers at compile time.
-So we need a way to precomile this to the normal list of Angular providers so that NGC can use it normally.
+So we need a way to precomile this to the normal list of Angular providers so that NGC can use it as usual.

 Please have a look into _/src/test_ folder where you can find what excatly happening at compilation time.